 Water pH is like water temperature.
 If you have hot water, you add cold water to bring the hot water to room temperature, and vice versa.
 Balancing pH works in the same sense.

 Typically, there are three main types of devices used for pH adjustment:

 1. Neutralizing Filters

 A neutralizing filter is useful for acidic (low pH) water.
+The SpringWell Water Calcite pH Neutralizer system is perfect for the job.
 It is a simple are point-of-entry treatment device that adds a neutralizing material to raise the pH of water.

 An acid-neutralizing filter uses calcite or ground limestone (calcium carbonate) for normal pH correction.
 It also includes a mixture of magnesium oxide and calcite if the pH is very low.
 During the neutralizing process, the untreated water flows through the filter filled with calcium carbonate or a synthetic magnesium oxide medium.
 This material then dissolves in the water and raises its pH level.
 But since the water absorbs these minerals when it passes through the filter, the alkalinity and hardness will increase.